Eat well, feel great and live better. Starting now!

 All-purpose flourProvides structure.
 Sift it to avoid dense cookies.

 Old-fashioned oatsAdds a rustic, chewy texture.
-Optional, but recommended.
+Optional but recommended.

 Brown sugarAdds moisture and depth with a mild molasses flavor.